ihsn/nada-documentation/src/admin-guide/web-ui/README.md

 ### Using the API

-The profile can only be edited in the administrator interface; it cannot be edited using the API.
+The profile can only be edited in the web interface; it cannot be edited using the API.

 The equivalent of a login when using the API is to provide the catalog URL and an API authentication key.
 This is done in R (NADAR package) and in Python (library PyNADA) using the functions **set_api_key** and **set_api_url**.